-Mrs Ferens (Headteacher) is the school’s Designated Safeguarding Lead.
-Mrs Rachel Ealey Bennett and Ms Rebecca Wyatt (Welfare Leads), Mrs Stephanie Rowett (Deputy Headteacher), Mrs. Rorich (Assistant Headteacher) and Mrs Gregory (School Business Manager) are deputy Designated Safeguarding Leads (DSL's).
+Mrs Claire Ferens (Executive Principal) & Mrs Rorich (Head of School) are the school’s Designated Safeguarding Leads.
+Mrs Rachel Ealey-Bennett, Ms Sally Moore (Welfare Leads), and Mrs Gregory (School Business Manager) are deputy Designated Safeguarding Leads (DSL's).

 Designated Safeguarding Leads

 ||Mrs Rachel Ealey-Bennett

 ||Mrs Dinah Gregory

 They work closely with partner agencies including: the Multi Agency Safeguarding Hub (MASH) Team, Social Care, Health professionals and the Family Solutions Service to provide support to, and safeguard, our children.
 They get support and guidance to undertake the DSL role through regular case supervision with the Locality Social Worker for the school and regular Reflective Practice sessions with the school’s private Educational Psychologist.

 They have all undertaken specialist Designated Safeguarding Lead training with Oxfordshire Safeguarding Children Board and they refresh this every two years.
 They have also undertaken further specialist training to ensure they are up-to-date and well informed to be able to safeguard our children to the best of their abilities.
 This training in particular includes: Channel Awareness (part of counter terrorism), Child Sexual Exploitation, Forced Marriage, Spirit Possession & Honour Based Violence, Female Genital Mutilation, Online Safety, Antibullying (including dedicated SEND and Sexual Orientation & Gender Identity focussed training), Substance Misuse, Risky Behaviours, Domestic Abuse, Self Harm and Anxieties.